zhaozhixu/LightNet/docs/Documentation/Intermediate-Language.md

 Sometimes we want some constant expressions to be calculated before we actually translate the IL, which cannot be done by the C preprocessor.
-So besides the C preprocessor, IL supports embeded scripts to process the IL text.
+So after the C preprocessor, IL supports embeded scripts to process the IL text further.

 Embeded scripts are enclosed in `${eval ... }` expressions.
-Suppose we needs to get the anchor number in an object detection network ([SqueezeDet](https://arxiv.org/abs/1612.01051)), whose anchor number can be calculated as
+Suppose we needs to get the anchor number in an object detection network (such as [SqueezeDet](https://arxiv.org/abs/1612.01051)), whose anchor number can be calculated as

     anchor_num = anchors_per_grid * grid_height * grid_width

-Using embeded scripts, this can be written as:
+Using embeded scripts, this may be written as:

     :::c
     #define ANCHORS_PER_GRID 9